Xeomin Wrinkle Blocker Injections

 What are the side effects of Xeomin®?

 Side effects are uncommon with correct placement of Xeomin® by a well-trained, board-certified, core-specialty physician.
 The majority of side effects are temporary and injection-related.
 These include localized swelling, pain, or bruising at the site of injection.
 Uncommon but more serious side effects include headache, tiredness, double vision, blurred vision, or drooping eyelids.
-Complete safety information can be obtained by asking your doctor for the Xeomin® patient information pamphlet or package insert.
+Complete safety information can be obtained by asking Dr. Palm for the Xeomin® patient information pamphlet or package insert.

 Is treatment with Xeomin® painful?